How to start investing in stocks with little money

-Contracts for difference or CFD are another way you can benefit from stock price movements.
-Although this is a derivative instrument and in reality, you will not own the reference assets (such as stocks), you can make a higher profit because of the leverage offered by the broker.
-When trading CFD, you trade the difference between the contracts' open price and closing price.
-Hence, when trading CFD, you are trading on your expectations about the movement of the price of an underlying stock (or other assets) in the short run.
-Noteworthy mentioning is that the CFDs are commonly traded by more experienced traders.
+Contracts for difference or CFDs are another way you can benefit from stock price movements.
+Although this is a derivative instrument and, in reality, you will not own the reference assets (such as stocks), you can make a higher profit because of the leverage offered by the broker.
+When trading CFDs, you trade the difference between the contract’s open price and closing price.
+Hence, when trading CFDs, you are trading on your expectations about the movement of the price of an underlying stock (or other assets) in the short run.
+It’s important to mention that CFDs are commonly traded by more-experienced traders.

 Mirror trading is yet another way you can enter the stock market with little money and as a newbie with limited knowledge of the financial market.
 The process to trade stocks is rather straightforward because you will connect your trading account and your trading activities with the account of another trader.
 By doing so, whenever a trade is made by the trader, your trading account will automatically execute the same trading position.
 One issue requiring attention is the selection of an adequate trader to link your account with.
 An adequate trader or trading account would mean that the level of profitability, the risk level and the traded instruments are in accordance with your personal preferences.